IntentArchitect/Docs/articles/whats-new/2023/09/index.md

   - **[EF Core configurable lazy loading proxies](#ef-core-configurable-lazy-loading-proxies)** - You can now configure whether or not you want you EF Core implementation to support Lazy Loading proxies.
   - **[DB Schema Importer Filtering](#db-schema-importer-filtering)** - You can now apply filtering you which DB artifacts you wish to import.
   - **[Specify Default API Route Prefix](#specify-default-api-route-prefix)** - Define the API Route Prefix for newly created services.
+  - **[Validate unique constraints with Fluent Validation](#validate-unique-constraints-with-fluent-validation)** - Enabling this validation will look at your indexed fields to ensure the Fluent Validator can catch whether a Create/Update is violating a unique constraint.

 - Java updates
   - **[Updated modules to support Spring Boot v3](#updated-modules-to-support-spring-boot-v3)** - The Spring Boot module now supports a version selection setting to upgrade from v2 to v3.